Logo

 Review Process

 Once the deadline has passed, Museum staff members review application materials.
-Finalists are contacted for interviews within about six weeks after the deadline.
-Final decisions are typically made within one month after that.
+Finalists are contacted for interviews within a month after the deadline.
+Final decisions are typically made within a few weeks after the interview.

-The frequency and number of internships available varies.
-A department may be unable to offer an internship for a particular semester, for varying reasons.
+The number of internships available varies.
+A department may be unable to offer an internship for a particular semester for different reasons.

 Time Requirement

-Interns must be available to work approximately 15 hours per week with flexible schedules.
+Interns must be available to work at least 10 hours per week with flexible schedules.

 Academic Credit